FaVIQ: FAct Verification from Information-seeking Questions: Conclusion

 \section{Conclusion}

 We introduced \dataname, a new fact verification dataset derived from information-seeking questions.
 By using annotations of ambiguity in questions, we incorporate facts that real users were unaware of when posing the question.
-Our experiments showed that the \sota\ models are far from solving \dataname, and models trained on \dataname\ lead to improvements in professional fact checking.
+Our experiments showed that the \sota\ models are far from solving \dataname, and models trained on \dataname\ lead to improvements in professional fact-checking.
 Altogether, we believe \dataname\ will serve as a challenging benchmark as well as support future progress in professional fact-checking.

 Future work can investigate using other aspects of information-seeking questions that reflects facts that users are unaware of or easily confused with.
 For example, one can incorporate false presuppositions in questions that arise when users have limited background knowledge~\citep{kim2021linguist}.
-As another example, one can explore generating \nei\ claims by leveraging unanswerable information-seeking questions.
-Furthermore, \dataname~can potentially be a challenging benchmark for the claim correction, a task recently studied in ~\citet{thorne2021evidence} that requires a model to correct the \false\ claims.

 } \fi